 In 2013, the National Hospital Care Survey (NHCS) universe will consist of all noninstitutional, nonfederal hospitals in the 50 States and District of Columbia which have six or more beds staffed for inpatient use.
 This survey, which replaces the National Hospital Discharge Survey (NHDS) and the National Hospital Ambulatory Medical Care Survey (NHAMCS), will no longer use average length of stay as an exclusion criterion, thus expanding the frame beyond short stay hospitals.
 The sampling frame consists of the universe of hospitals listed in the 2010 spring release of the Hospital Market Profiling Solution database available from SDI (formerly known as Verispan and SMG).
 The sample will be updated every three years.

 The NHCS is based on a list, rather than a cluster sample of hospitals that was used for the NHDS and NHAMCS.
-Sampling strata will be defined by hospital service type (general acute care, children’s acute care, psychiatric, and other).
+Sampling strata are defined by hospital service type (general acute care, children’s acute care, psychiatric, and other).
 In addition, the general acute care hospitals will be stratified by bed size groupings (<50 beds, 50-199 beds, 200-499 beds, and 500+ beds),and urbanization level (central city of MSA with 1+ million population, fringe city of MSA with 1+ million population, MSA with < 1 million population, and non-MSA).
-Within each sampling stratum, a systematic random sample will be selected from a list in which hospitals are randomly ordered within cells defined by hospital ownership, region and whether or not the hospital would have been eligible for the 1988 redesign.
-Consideration of whether or not the hospital would be eligible for the 1988 design is important in order to track trends with the historic NHDS data.
+Within each sampling stratum, a systematic random sample was selected from a list in which hospitals were randomly ordered within cells defined by hospital ownership, region and whether or not the hospital would have been eligible for the 1988 redesign.
+Consideration of whether or not the hospital would be eligible for the 1988 design was important in order to track trends with the historic NHDS data.
 For inpatients, all discharges in the sampled hospitals are included.

-For the ambulatory component, tthree month .
+For the ambulatory component, the hospital sample will be divided into 5 nationally representative panels by first arraying the hospitals in the order of their sampling strata and selection within strata and then systematically assigning every fifth hospital to a panel.
+The panels will be randomly assigned on a rotating basis to three month data collection periods.
 The result will be a total of about 400 hospitals in the sample annually with each being included in the sample for only three out

 of every 15 months.
 Two and/or three stage samples of ambulatory visits will be selected with hospitals being selected in the first stage.
 For OPD visits, a three stage design is proposed, with outpatient department (OPD) clinics within hospitals sampled in the second stage and visits selected at the third stage within OPD clinics.
 For visits to emergency departments (ED) and ambulatory surgery locations (ASLs), a two stage design will be used with visits selected at the second stage within the sample hospitals from all areas where such visits are handled.
 In addition, no certainty hospitals are defined a priori, and geographic region is not used to define sampling strata.